What is the scapula and what does it do?

 - Latissimus dorsi

-The scapula connects with other bones at the:
+The scapulae connect with other bones at the:

 - Scapulothoracic joint (a false joint) = although the scapula “floats” on the ribcage and does not connect with the ribcage in the way that we usually describe bones connecting at a joint, the area where the scapula meets the ribcage is sometimes referred to as the scapulothoracic joint.